Configurations

 Criterion configuration

-The criterion node contains a collection of iterators that describe the tests.
+The criterion configuration contains a collection of iterators that describe the tests.
 PCVS can iterate over custom parameters as such :

 Example